A deterministic Kaczmarz algorithm for solving linear systems: Introduction

 \subsection{Outline of this paper}

-In Section \ref{section:Preliminaries}, we prove some lemmas that will be useful in our proofs of the main theorems.
+In Section \ref{section:Preliminaries}, we prove some lemmas that will be used in our proofs of the main theorems.
 In Section \ref{section:Consistent linear systems}, we prove our main results for consistent linear systems.
-In Section \ref{section:Inconsistent linear systems}, we focus on inconsistent linear systems and investigate deeper on our Kaczmarz method.
-Finally, in Section \ref{section:Numerical experiments} we list our numerical results.
-More figures of the numerical tests are postponed to the appendices.
+In Section \ref{section:Inconsistent linear systems}, we focus on inconsistent linear systems and investigate deeper on the Kaczmarz method.
+Finally, in Section \ref{section:Numerical experiments} we compare different Kaczmarz methods numerically.